Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

         volume=100,
         source=plate["A1"],
         dest=[plate["B1"], plate["B2"], plate["B3"]],
-        new_tip="never",  # "once", "always", or unset will error )
+        new_tip="never",  # "once", "always", or None will error )

 Conversely, ``"never"`` requires that the pipette has picked up a tip, or the API will raise an error (because it will attempt to aspirate without a tip attached).